AdamKong/translatorbot/README.md

 The above command tells the bot to transtlate “How are you doing?” to French.

 Do you still remember that when we create the webhook, we did not specify the room ID in the "filter" field? also, we retrieve the room ID from the real-time JSON.
 So the bot is not stuck to any room.
 You can simply invite it into any room and it will be working - so easy!
+We also retrieve the bot's name from API, instead of hard-coding it in script, so it won't affect string length calculation and we can rename the bot's name freely.

 The complete code can be found on our [Github] (https://github.com/AdamKong/translatorbot/blob/master/index.php), with more detailed annotations.
 If you have any questions, please contact devsupport@ciscospark.com 24/7/365 and we’ll be happy to help!